-Less obvious, but probably more important to point out, the guitar had Schaller Tuning Keys and a Bartolini 3AV sound hole pick installed.
+Less obvious, but probably more important to point out, the guitar had Schaller tuning keys and a Bartolini 3AV soundhole pick installed.
+The Bartolini, however, must’ve been installed at a later date, as all the photos showing Kurt playing the guitar don’t show any sort of a soundhole pickup.

 Based on the looks, Kurt’s Epiphone was either an early 60s model or older (some sources claim it’s a 1961 model).
-By the mid-60s the design of the model changed dramatically, with Gibson taking over Epiphone, to feature fewer curves, similar to Gibson’s J-45 model.
-Furthermore, no Epiphone logo on the pickguard, and the rectangular bridge, all matches models made no later than 1960/61.
-Also, opposed to popular belief, this is not a “Texan” model (see comments for explanation).
+By the mid-60s, the design of the model changed dramatically, with Gibson taking over Epiphone to feature fewer curves, similar to Gibson’s J-45.
+Furthermore, no Epiphone logo on the pickguard and the rectangular bridge all match models made no later than 1960/61.
+Furthermore, contrary to popular belief, this is not a “Texan” model (see comments for explanation).

-Nowadays, finding an FT-79 from this time period is extremely rare.
-Mostly, you’ll come across models made from the early 60s to 1970 – when the guitar was discontinued.
+Nowadays, finding an FT-79 from this time is extremely rare.
+Typically, you’ll encounter models manufactured between the early 60s and 1970 – the period when the guitar underwent discontinuation.

 Feedback